jakoch/awesome-composer/README.md

 - [Drupal Packagist](https://www.drupal.org/node/2822344) - Composer repositories for Drupal 7 and 8 core, modules, and themes.
 - [Satis Server](https://github.com/lukaszlach/satis-server) - This docker container provides a Satis Server and enables you to run a private, self-hosted Composer repository with support for Git, Mercurial, and Subversion, HTTP API, HTTPs support, webhook handler and scheduled builds.

+## GUI

+- [Composercat](https://www.getcomposercat.com/) - Composercat is a comprehensive GUI for the Composer package manager, designed both for professionals and people taking their first steps with Composer.

 ## Tutorials

 - [A beginners guide to Composer](https://scotch.io/tutorials/a-beginners-guide-to-composer)